 |Infection, Immunity and Haematology||ME2362||20 credits|

-One module is designed to develop skills of critical analysis in reading scientific papers and fosters the ability to present data accurately and unambiguously.
-A key feature of the year is a substantial biomedical research project undertaken by students that promotes development of higher critical applied and analytical skills.
+One module is designed to develop skills of critical analysis in reading scientific papers and to promote the ability to present data accurately and unambiguously.
+A key feature of this year is the 40-credit laboratory-based biomedical research project that promotes development of higher critical and analytical skills.

 |Module title||Module code||Credits|